Demerit Point Suspensions

 Contrary to popular belief, all drivers start with zero demerit points.
 If you commit a particular driving offence, a certain number of demerit points will be attributed to your licence.
 The number of points you get will depend on the offence.

-The number of demerit points you are allowed to accumulate before your licence is suspended depends on what type of licence you have:
+The number of demerit points you are allowed to accumulate before you get a licence suspension depends on what type of licence you have:

 |Type of licence||Details of demerit point limits|